-- All coaches to undertake a self-assessment prior to attending any training activity for any COVID-19 symptoms.
-No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C);

-- A new, continuous cough; - o A loss of, or change to, their sense of smell or taste. - Waiting for a SARS-CoV-2 (COVID-19) test result
+- All coaches to undertake a self-assessment immediately prior to attending powerchair football activity for any COVID-19 symptoms.
+No-one should leave home to participate in powerchair football activity if they, or SOMEONE THEY LIVE WITH, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - A loss of, or change to, their sense of smell or taste. - Returned a positive SARS-CoV-2 (COVID-19) test result - Waiting for a SARS-CoV-2 (COVID-19) test result